China’s Tax and Fee Cuts Extended or Released After 2021 Two Sessions

 Additional pre-tax deduction for R&D expenses of manufacturing firms

 For manufacturing enterprises, the 2021 Government Work Report proposed to increase the additional pre-tax deduction from 75 percent to 100 percent.
-The official announcement, the MOF SAT Announcement No.13, was rolled out on March 31.
+The official announcement, the MOF STA Announcement No.13, was rolled out on March 31.

 According to the announcement, effectively January 1, 2021, for R&D expenses actually incurred by manufacturing firms, if they have not formed intangible assets, nor have they not been included into the current profits and losses, such expenses can be additionally deducted before tax at 100 percent of the actual deductions; if they have formed intangible assets, they can be amortized before tax at 200 percent of the actual cost of intangible assets.